rosielin-group/rosielin-group.github.io/_posts/2020-4-9-Our-Great-War-:-The-Coronavirus-Pandemic-(-Part-I-:-Gearing-Up).markdown

 Viruses are tricky business.
 It might come as a surprise to you that, in spite of being the most populous type of biological entity, viruses are considered to be neither alive nor dead!

->This is because viruses by themselves, that is to say, without a host, cannot replicate ( *grow* ), nor can they derive their own energy ( *eat food* ).
+>This is because viruses by themselves, that is to say, without a host, cannot replicate (make more copies of themselves), nor can they derive their own energy ( *make their own food* ).

 To make things clear, the larger consensus among the scientific community is to not treat viruses as living organisms, though their status has historically always been a matter of debate.
 This might seem confusing (It is).